zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/README.md

   - To inspect the codes and programs used to annotate genomes or proteomes go to the [genome annotation](./Analyses/Genome_annotation.md) section.
 This section details many diverse annotation steps.
   - To inspect the codes and programs used to analyze RNA-Seq data go to the [RNA-Seq](./Analyses/RNA-Seq.md) section.
+  - To inspect the scripts and steps used for metagenomic data processing and visualization (Hits per Million), refer to the [metagenomic analyses](./Analyses/metagenomic_analyses.md) section.
   - This folder also includes the [Source Data](./Analyses/Source_data) needed to run analyses.